ayivima/day_night_image_analysis/model_notebook/modelling_and_prediction.md

-# MODELLING AND PREDICTION USING LUMINANCE, CONTRAST, SUPERIOR LUMINANCE AND SUPERIOR CONTRAST
+# MODELLING AND PREDICTION USING LUMINANCE, CONTRAST, SUPERIOR LUMINANCE, AND SUPERIOR CONTRAST.

 Victor Mawusi Ayi